JWT890/vpn-server-with-wireguard/README.md

 PostUp   = iptables -t nat -A POSTROUTING -s 10.8.0.0/24 -o ens33 -j MASQUERADE
 PostDown = iptables -t nat -D POSTROUTING -s 10.8.0.0/24 -o ens33 -j MASQUERADE

 Then enable forwading by typing "net.ipv4.ip_forward=1" | sudo tee -a /etc/sysctl.conf and then sudo sysctl -p
+Then type sudo systemctl enable wg-quick@wg0 and then start.
+Then check the status of it.

+Now its time to set up the VPN Client VM.
+Use an Ubuntu Linux VM, 8096 MB for Memory, 80 GB for storage and for the network adapter keep it host only or VMnet1